Baton Rouge Perio Logo

 DEVELOPMENTAL DEFORMITIES

 Some conditions or syndromes known as birth defects are characterized by missing portions of the teeth, facial bones, jaw or skull.
 Drs.
-Markle or Herman may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Herman or Biner may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

 SINUS DEFICIENCIES